bmancini55/building-lightning/src/chapter_1.md

 # Visualizing the Lightning Graph

-This application will use Node.js with Typescript, Express, and D3.js to create a visualization of the Lightning Network graph.
+Welcome to Building on Lightning!
+This series will acquaint you with tools and techniques you will need to build Lightning Network applications.
+The first application we will build is a visualizer of Lightning Network nodes and channels.
+The end result is that our application will have an interface that queries a Lightning Network node and receives real-time updates from that node.

+This project uses [TypeScript](https://www.typescriptlang.org/) in the [Node.js](https://nodejs.org/en/) runtime.
+If you're not familiar with TypeScript, I suggest you do a tutorial to help you understand the code in this tutorial.
+Node.js is a popular runtime for web development.
+When combined with TypeScript it allows us to build large applications with compile-time type checking.
+This helps us reduce mistakes and properly structure our applications for future changes and developers.

+This project also uses [Express](https://expressjs.com) as the web framework.
+It is a fast, easy to use, and popular web framework.
+Lastly this project uses [React](https://reactjs.org/) and [D3](https://d3js.org/) for creating the visualization of the Lightning Network graph.

 ## Development Environment

-A development environment for the Lightning network typically consists of a Bitcoin node running in regtest mode and one or more Lightning Network nodes.
-Getting all this running can be time consuming.
+We'll get started by setting up your infrastructure and development environment.
+Since we're going to build a Lightning Network application it should not be surprising that our infrastructure consists of a Bitcoin node and one or more Lightning Network nodes that we can control.

+As a user of Bitcoin and the Lightning Network you are most likely familiar with the main Bitcoin network.
+Bitcoin software actually has multiple networks that it can run on:

+- mainnet - primary public network; the network a user interacts with.
+- testnet - alternate network used for testing.
+It is typically smaller in size and has some other properties that make it useful for testing software built on top of Bitcoin.
+[More info](https://en.bitcoin.it/wiki/Testnet).
+- regtest - regression testing network that gives us full control of block creation.

+For creating and testing our Lightning Network applications we'll want our infrastructure to start with the regtest network to give us control and speed up our development process.
+At a future time we can transition to running in testnet or mainnet.

+As you can imagine, getting all this running can be a chore.
 Fortunately, there is the tool [Polar](https://lightningpolar.com) that allows us to spin up Lightning network testing environments easily!

 Our first step is to download and install Polar for your operating system from the [website](https://lightningpolar.com).